TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 VM Instances within a VPC Network can communicate between themselves with the Private Internal IP Address ranges (as long as Firewall Rules allow)

-No Private Internal IP Address traffic is allowed BETWEEN VPC Networks (unless you setup VPC Peering or attach a VPN)
+No Private Internal IP Address traffic is allowed BETWEEN VPC Networks (unless you setup VPC Peering or attach a VPN) No internal IP address communication is allowed between networks, unless you set up mechanisms such as VPC peering or VPN

 Every VM Instance in a VPC Network has a default NIC ( vNIC )